ankursikarwar/Cosmic/datagen/README.md

 ### Model arguments

-Each of the three model-backed stages (scene filtering, color detection, paraphrasing) has its own client/model/api_base arguments:
+Each of the three model-backed stages (visible object detection, color detection, paraphrasing) has its own client/model/api_base arguments:

 | Argument | Default | Stage |
 |---|---|---|